FAR -- Part 14

 (2) Award on the bid would result in a binding contract with terms and conditions that do not vary from the terms and conditions of the invitation.

-(e) Bids submitted by electronic commerce shall be considered only if the electronic commerce method was specifically stipulated or permitted by the solicitation.
+(d) Bids submitted by electronic commerce shall be considered only if the electronic commerce method was specifically stipulated or permitted by the solicitation.

-(1) the date and time of receipt and by whom, and
+(A) The date and time of receipt and by whom, and

 (b) A bid may be withdrawn in person by a bidder or its authorized representative if, before the exact time set for opening of bids, the identity of the persons requesting withdrawal is established and that person signs a receipt for the bid.